tarikbc/DiscordAutoMeme/README.md

 # Discord Auto Meme

-A Discord client that automatically detects when your friends are playing games and sends them relevant memes.
+A Discord client that automatically detects when your friends are playing games or listening to music and sends them relevant memes.

 ## Features

-- **Friend Activity Monitoring**: Automatically detects when friends start playing games on Discord.
+- **Friend Activity Monitoring**: Automatically detects when friends start playing games or listening to music on Discord.
 - **Game-Specific Memes**: Searches for memes related to the specific game your friend is playing.
+- **Artist-Specific Memes**: Detects when friends are listening to music and sends memes related to the artist.
 - **Customizable**: Configure how many memes to send, how often to check, and more.
 - **Test Mode**: Option to run without actually sending messages, for testing.
 - **Targeted Mode**: Can focus on a specific user for efficiency.
 - **Multilanguage Support (i18n)**: Supports English and Portuguese languages with interactive language selection at startup.
-- **Real-time Response**: Sends memes immediately when a friend starts playing a game.
+- **Real-time Response**: Sends memes immediately when a friend starts playing a game or listening to music.

 ## Prerequisites